aarong/feedme-spec/README.md

   the client transmits a `FeedOpen` message, it must subsequently treat the specified feed as `Opening`.

-- The client must discard all server messages referencing that feed (server violation).
+- The client should discard all server messages referencing that feed (server violation).

 2. `Opening` - When a feed is opening...